-Iowa set the national collegiate dual meet attendance record of 42,287 when Iowa defeated top-ranked Oklahoma State, 18-16, on Nov.
+Iowa set the national collegiate dual meet attendance record of 42,287 when No. 3 Iowa defeated top-ranked Oklahoma State, 18-16, on Nov.
 14, 2015 at the Grapple on the Gridiron at Kinnick Stadium.
-Iowa has led the nation in attendance every year since Brands was named head coach.
-The Hawkeyes set an NCAA all-time attendance average of 12,568 in 2019-20.
+Iowa has led the nation in attendance every year since Brands became head coach in 2006-07, setting an NCAA all-time attendance average of 14,905 in 2021-22

 Brands has been named NWCA National Coach of the Year three times.
 He was first honored in 2008 after leading the Hawkeyes to their first NCAA team title since 2000.
 He was recognized in 2020 when the top-ranked Hawkeyes won Big Ten regular season and tournament championships and entered the NCAA Championships as the favorite to win the team title.
 The tournament was canceled due to the COVID-19 pandemic.
 He most recently won the award in 2021 when Iowa won Big Ten and NCAA team titles.

 Brands was named Big Ten Coach of the Year in 2008, 2009, 2010, 2020 and 2021.
 He is the only coach in program history to earn the award five times.